 "Women need to be part of the decision-making in all phases of infrastructure projects, and giving them a voice in such crucial driver of economic growth will go a long way toward reducing Bangladesh's still high levels of gender inequality," he said.

 Nasima Begum said half of the country's total population is female and development of the country is not possible without the development of women.
+The government has taken up a Tk 250 crore project to give women training for employment, she said.

 She said the government has also taken various awareness raising programme to resist violence against women.